-Custom build projects is where an individual, or group, purchases some land and commissions the construction of a new home, or homes, from a builder, contractor or package company, or physically builds a house themselves.
+Custom build projects invovle an individual, or group, purchasing some land and commissioning the construction of a new home, or homes, from a builder, contractor or package company, or physically building a house themselves.

 This includes serviced plots and ‘shell’ homes, where the purchaser carries out the fit out of a home.
 The occupant of the home must have a choice and influence in the design of the house and intend to occupy the property for at least 3 years.